manishkatyan/bbb-optimize/README.md

 # bbb-optimize
-Here are some tips to customize and optimize BigBlueButton server.
+Here are techniques to optimize and smoothly run your BigBlueButton server, including increasing recording processing speed, dynamic video profile, pagination, fixing 1007/1020 errors and using apply-config.sh.

 ## Manage customizations